 Data is saved directly on the handheld computer.
 The raw files are saved in a separate folder (named by the date of measurement) and renamed to include the type of treatment (e.g. 1c, 1t and 1s.dat).
-Data is stored in a data file named "C-flux" and reorganized and supplemented with the following columns: Year, Month, Day, DOY, Hour, Min, Plot, Treatment, Light, Photo\no, Recno, Cloud cover, Observer, Soil moisture, Chamber height, and Remarks.
+Data is stored in a data file named "C-flux" and reorganized and supplemented with the following columns: Year, Month, Day, DOY, Hour, Min, Plot, Treatment, Light, Photo_no, Recno, Cloud cover, Observer, Soil moisture, Chamber height, and Remarks.
 All files are merged into one, covering the whole season.

-Download digital pictures and rename them to include plot name and date (e.g. ITEX\1C\090602).
+Download digital pictures and rename them to include plot name and date (e.g. ITEX_1C_090602).
 Save under "Photos" in the folder named "C-flux".

 Data from the wireless GeoPrecision mini data logger is downloaded once a year at the end of the season.
-Save the individual files using the plot name (e.g. 5C), and save in a separate folder named "C-flux\temperature".
+Use the USB-dongle to download the data files from the loggers.
+Save the individual files using the plot name (e.g. 5C) and save in a separate folder named "C-flux_temperature".
+If a connection can not be made to a logger due to code failure, the general code for access is "GLORIA".